mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    b.
 Your project's client application and smart contract(s) must use *at least three (3) different NPC Resuable Entity classes*.

    c.
 Your project can develop its own entities and/or re-use any existing Resuable Entities found in the NPC Entity Gallery [TODO].
 Your project can partner with other projects to share entities, functionality, and/or deployed Reusable Entity smart contracts (including shared data).
 One NPC entity will be supplied in advance: `NPCCounter`.
 Use of `NPCounter` is optional.

    d.
-You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc.
+The smart contacts/Reusable Entities for your enterprise application must be deployed on [`testnet`](https://neo.org/testnet?culture=en-us).
+You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc. You can host and deploy your client-side application anywhere that is publicly accessible/runnable by the judges.

    e.
 Resuble Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, Resuable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.